 Depending on where you live and the severity of the hurricane, you may need to evacuate in the event of a storm.
 If you can ride it out at home, you need to have tools and supplies on hand that can bolster your home to endure the wind, rain, and flood water.
 You also need items that would help you survive for a few days if you were unable to get out, such as a portable generator, first aid kit, weather station, and flashlights.

 At BestReviews, we can help you develop a hurricane preparedness plan for your home and family.
-The matrix above offers some of the best products for a hurricane emergency kit.
+The product list above offers some of the best products for a hurricane emergency kit.
 Continue reading this guide to find out what to put in your emergency supply kit, what type of damage you might expect from a hurricane, and other key preparedness points.

 A hurricane is an immense, low-pressure tropical storm that moves in a spiral.
 It can feature winds over 160 miles per hour and dump over two trillion gallons of rain per day over affected areas.
 Hurricanes may involve thunderstorms, but there are no fronts, which are boundaries that separate air masses of different densities.